iamthelabhras/wprbify/README.md

 This section delves into the inner workings of the `wprbify.py` script.
 If you are familiar with programming concepts, Python, & APIs, I hope you'll find this section interesting!

-Here, you'll find a more breakdown of:
+Here, you'll find a detailed breakdown of:

 - The Python libraries & modules WPRBify depends on to run properly.
 - A detailed breakdown of the WPRBify's functions.